shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> create temp table MorseGraphClasses as select MorseGraphIndex,COUNT(*) as Frequency,GROUP_CONCAT(ParameterIndex) from Signatures group by MorseGraphIndex order by Frequency desc;
+  create temp table MorseGraphClasses as select MorseGraphIndex,COUNT(*) as Frequency,GROUP_CONCAT(ParameterIndex) from Signatures group by MorseGraphIndex order by Frequency desc;

 Is this table what we want?
 Instead of ``SELECT * FROM MorseGraphClasses``, let's instead go with

 .. code-block:: sql

-  sqlite> select * from MorseGraphClasses where Frequency < 10
+  select * from MorseGraphClasses where Frequency < 10

 .. code-block:: sql